Numpkens/bullet-journal-tui/README.md

-# Bullet Journal TUI
+# Bullet Journal TUI - Project: Enterprise Persistence Contract (Python)

 ## Description
-This project is a Python-based Text User Interface (TUI) application designed for structured data management, functioning as a digital bullet journal.
-The primary goal is to establish a clear separation of concerns between the application's business logic (data modeling) and the presentation layer (the TUI).
-It demonstrates proficiency in managing application state, implementing robust input validation, and designing scalable data persistence mechanisms (using Python's file I/O, with future plans for SQLite/PostgreSQL integration).
-This modular architecture is directly transferable to building and securing production-grade REST APIs.
+This project is a Python-based Text User Interface (TUI) serving as an **Architectural Proof-of-Concept** for structured data management.
+It demonstrates proficiency in **Enterprise Patterns** by implementing a **Decoupling Strategy** for data persistence.
+The design uses Python's file I/O, with the architecture directly prepared for quick swapping to **SQL Server** or PostgreSQL

 ## Rationale & Architectural Design
 The architecture prioritizes the core backend challenges required for a Go developer:

     - State Management: The application's complex state (tasks, entries, dates) is managed internally, requiring explicit logic to handle state transitions—a key skill for managing concurrent requests in a distributed system.

-    - Persistence Layer Design: The design treats the file system/database as an external service.
-This separation ensures the entire business logic layer could be swapped into a different presentation environment (e.g., a web framework or a Go API) without modifying the core data models.
+    - **Persistence Contract (Interface Design):** The core business logic interacts exclusively with a JournalRepository**interface** (using Pythontyping.Protocol).
+This treats the storage (file system/database) as an external service, achieving complete **architectural decoupling**.
+The logic is fully independent of the underlying storage technology (file I/O, **SQL Server**, etc.)

-    TUI as a High-Fidelity Interface: Using the Textual TUI library forces complex event handling and input validation logic, simulating the difficulty of maintaining high data integrity across a user interface—a critical requirement for high-stakes backend systems.
+    - **Clean Architecture Demonstration:** Using the TUI library forces complex event handling and input validation logic, simulating the need for maintaining **high data integrity** and **security** at the application boundary.

     Future Iteration: The next planned step is to integrate a dedicated database (SQLite/PostgreSQL) and implement basic CRUD operations on the data models to further solidify database proficiency.